Long Term Care at Home from Medicaid: How it Works

 • Chore Services – Assistance with household chores from something as simple as changing a lightbulb to more exerting tasks like yardwork or shoveling snow.

-• Community Transition Services – Assistance helping individual who live in nursing homes to return to living at home or in the community.
+• Community Transition Services – Assistance helping individuals who live in nursing homes to return to living at home or in the community.

 • Companion Services